 One final note – you can only make one IRA rollover per 12 month period.
 This period begins on the day that you make your first IRS rollover and ends 12 months later.
 If you make more than one rollover per year, you will have to report the additional rollover amounts as gross income on your federal tax return.

 An IRA rollover is common when someone changes jobs and wants to move funds from an employer’s retirement plan into an IRA.
 The general process isn’t too difficult.
 Notify your employer and ask to move the funds.
 In many cases, the employer can transfer the funds directly into your new account or to your new employer’s plan.
 Otherwise, you will get a check that you need to deposit yourself.
 Things can get a bit tricky in this case with taxes and withholding.
 If you get a check, the key is to deposit the funds within 60 days.
 Waiting more than 60 days will turn the rollover into an early distribution that you need to pay income tax and a 10% penalty on.

 Tips for a Successful IRA Rollover

-- If you have any questions, don’t hesitate to ask for help.
-A matching tool like SmartAsset’s SmartAdvisor can help you find a person to work with to meet your needs.
+- SmartAsset has a free financial advisor matching service to help you find someone to help you navigate your retirement accounts.
 First you’ll answer a series of questions about your situation and goals.
 Then the program will narrow down your options from thousands of advisors to up to three registered investment advisors who suit your needs.
 You can then read their profiles to learn more about them, interview them on the phone or in person and choose who to work with in the future.
 This allows you to find a good fit while the program does much of the hard work for you.

 Photo credit: ©iStock.com/c-George, ©iStock.com/kupicoo, ©iStock.com/Rawpixel